[ return to Mayock homepage ] [ W&L home ] [ Romance Languages ]

 Spanish 295 |

 Advanced Spanish Conversation: Hispanic Cinema.
-Students

-discuss in depth a large variety of films from the Spanish-speaking
+view and discuss in depth a large variety of films from the Spanish-speaking

 world.
 During the six weeks, students will view 18-20 films.